Alaska Cruise: Tips for Planning Your Alaskan Cruise including cruise itinerary, excursions, and more!

-Also known as the peak season, the months of June, July and August bring warmer weather, with highs around 65º F. You can expect longer days during the months of June and July, with the longest days surrounding summer solstice.
+Also known as the peak season, the months of June, July, and August bring warmer weather, with highs around 65º F. You can expect longer days during the months of June and July, with the longest days surrounding the summer solstice.

 Fish and wildlife are more active during these warmer months as well with the peak bear season in June and early July.
 Along with more wildlife, you’ll also experience more bugs such as mosquitos during these months.

 Since most schools are out during these summer months, you’ll find more families traveling with school-aged children meaning busier cruises and ports of call.

 September is considered the end of the season with cooler, rainier weather and highs around 55º F. Again, this is a great time of year to cruise if you are looking for cooler weather, lower prices, and smaller crowds.